 In 2019, Montana ranked #6, at 40.6% in the nation in Federal Aid Dependence, and in 2014, Montana ranked fourth, at 39.1%.

 Montana Corporate Income Tax* structure is based on a flat 6.75% rate.
 Among US states levying a corporate income tax, Montana was 21st in 2019, (up 4 spots from 2018, but down 12 spots from 2020!)
 Montana was 28th in 2014, and in 2006, state-level corporate taxes took in (subtracting local tax) an average of $162.68 per capita, which was 18th in the U.S.

 Get the “Water’s Edge Election” form for multinational corporations subject to Montana taxes.

 Montana Severance Tax* varies from mineral to mineral, but, nonetheless, severance taxes were responsible for over 6% of Montana state taxes in 2019 and have remained steady for a number of years.
 Severance taxes include licenses for metalliferous mines; mineral mining; oil and gas drilling and production; micaceous minerals licenses; coal mining and production; cement licenses.

 “Rather than sales taxes, Montana depends more on income taxes to raise the money the state government needs to operate.”

-Montana’s Tax Revenue* totals are broken down in this manner: ~36% is derived from individual income tax, ~26% is derived from selective sales tax, ~14% is derived from license fees, ~11% is derived from state property taxes, ~9% is derived from local taxes, and ~4% is derived from corporate income tax.
+Montana’s Tax Revenue* most recently found totals are for 2017 and are broken down by the top 5, accounting for 91% of total Montana tax revenue: 55% is derived from individual income tax, 13% is derived from selective sales tax, 12% is derived from property taxes, 6% is derived from corporate taxes, and 5% is derived from vehicle fees and taxes.